gdlcf88/Articles/Reuse-ABP-VNext-Modules-To-Quickly-Implement-Application-Features/en/article.md

 ![HomePage](images/HomePage.png)

-## Improved: Prohibit Users From Sending Private Messages to Themselves
+## Improvement: Prohibit Users From Sending Private Messages to Themselves

 The ABP framework allows us to override the code in the module.
 Please create a new file `MyPrivateMessageAppService.cs` in the AddressBook.Application project:
 ```csharp